GintsM/Test_page_with_puppeteer/readme.md

 so be ready to rewrite some parts
 To close browser need interaction from terminal, at this moment (september, 2023) command when done is `browser close` on conformation browser is closed, enter `Yes` to close process.stdin
+If you want to enjoy how your page looks (on launch youshould pass headless: false) for a moment or want to pause for any other reason insert a line
+>`new Promise(r => setTimeout(r, 1000));`
+this will pause for 1 second as You got it time is in miliseconds

 ### License